 Some claim that Jesus’ disciples refused to admit their mistake of having thought that their master, who finally had to die as an outcast on the cross, was the Messiah and saviour, and even made up the story of his resurrection.
 We find no base for this claim whatsoever.
 The disciples were completed surprised when Jesus unexpectedly rose from the dead.
 Even as Jesus appeared to them, they thought they had seen a ghost instead of believing that he was really present.
 At this point, one could only object by saying that all this was devised by an accomplished falsifier.
 However, considering the situation of the Jews in the first half of the first century, when they expected a political Messiah, proclaiming that a crucified man was the Messiah was absolutely unimaginable.
 Crucifixion was the punishment for unsuccessful rebels or slaves who tried to run away from their masters.
 No one could think of associating the Messiah with either.
 It was never Jesus’ aim to be a political Messiah.
 However he showed through his resurrection that he is indeed the Messiah, a spiritual one though.
 It was difficult for the Jews to change their conception of the Messiah.
 It was no different for Jesus’ disciples.

 If we look at Paul’s life, the hypothesis that the disciples had invented Jesus’ resurrection similarly turns out to be untenable.
 Saul the Pharisee (later called Paul) rejected Christianity as a Jewish splinter group and fervently persecuted the Church.
 He probably regarded the Christians’ reports about the appearances of the resurrected Jesus as pure fantasy.
 However, he became convinced of the truth of this claim when Jesus appeared to him, leading to his conversion to Christianity.
-Now some supporters of the falsification hypothesis attempt to find a way out by saying that Paul became a Christian because of his bad conscience.
+Now some supporters of the falsification hypothesis attempt to find a way out by saying that Paul became a Christian only because of his bad conscience for having persecuted the Christians and agreeing to stoning a Christian.
 This thought is likewise untenable, even by just considering it psychologically.
 As a Christian, the apostle Paul made enormous sacrifices and, according to extra-biblical tradition, even died as a martyr.
 As a competent Pharisee, he chose rather to bear the dishonour as a Christian (one should bear in mind the situation of those days) than to have a career with bright prospects within Judaism—all this just because of his bad conscience?
 Besides that, he emphasized that he had lived his life in all good conscience (2 Timothy 1:3, Acts 23:1).
 While persecuting the Christians, he had thought he was offering service to God, but later recognized his spiritual blindness.

 The Christians were fiercely opposed by the Jews from the beginning.
 The belief in Jesus Christ as the Messiah could not have survived in a Jewish environment without being anchored in the historical facts of Jesus’ life and ministry.
 The hypotheses that the New Testament was falsified do not bear up against the historical facts nor are they logical in themselves.
 No reasonable motive of the falsifier can be named.
 The culprit would not have been able to go after his selfish aims such as gaining special privileges, since he must have felt obliged to follow Jesus’ teaching of strictly renouncing all egotism, riches, honour and pride.
 He must have been aware that the following statement, where Paul declared himself to be a servant, would have to apply to himself as well: